DetlevCM/chemical-kinetics-solver/doc/run_the_code.md

 ### initial.inp

 The layout for the initial input file follows the ideas of xml style blocks that specify specific parameters.
-The chemking standard exclamation mark, `!`, is used as a comment character, however comments can also be added between the input blocks.
+The chemkin standard exclamation mark, `!`, is used as a comment character, however comments can also be added between the input blocks.

 A minimum sample input for a mechanism involving oxygen and dodecane could look at follows: